Gov. Jerry Brown Lifts Drought Emergency For Most Of California

 Lately things have been looking up, though.

-NPR's Kirk Siegler notes that snowpack in the Sierra Nevada mountains this year is 164 percent of average — great news for a state highly dependent on its reservoirs.
+NPR's Kirk Siegler notes that snowpack in the Sierra Nevada this year is 164 percent of average — great news for a state highly dependent on its reservoirs.
 Only small patches of the state are now in danger of drought, according to the U.S. Drought Monitor.

 Still, officials remain wary, as California Water Resources Control Board Chairwoman Felicia Marcus told Kirk.

-"You can't stay at Defcon 1 forever, but you can figure out how to maintain sort of sensible vigilance."
+"You can't stay at Defcon 1 forever, but you can figure out how to maintain that sort of sensible vigilance," she said.